cparsell/sidenotes/README.md

 I first discovered sidenotes, at least in a conscious way, on [Gwern.net](https://gwern.net/sidenote) which was referencing [Edward Tufte's conventions](https://edwardtufte.github.io/tufte-css/).

-My goal is to have sidenotes work in **Obsidian** as well as my **notes published on the web**.
-More recently, I've started working on making it compatible with PDF export (still in progress)

 ![Sidenotes Basics](https://github.com/cparsell/sidenotes/blob/main/gh_assets/Screenshot2.png)
 _Basic sidenote capabilities demonstrated_